 Cyclosporiasis Food Poisoning Update 8/27/13: Not all of the more than 600 cases involved in the recent Cyclospora food poisoning outbreak are related to each other, the Centers for Disease Control and Prevention (CDC) reported this week.
 “The preliminary analysis of results from this ongoing cluster investigation in Texas does not show a connection to salad mix, leafy greens, and salad mix components produced at Taylor Farms de Mexico,” the CDC said.
 Click here to learn more.

-Free Cyclospora Food Poisoning Lawsuit Evaluation: If you or a loved one has been diagnosed with Cyclospora food poisoning, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer of the contaminated food and we can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one has been diagnosed with Cyclospora food poisoning (cyclosporiasis), you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and our lawyers can help.

 How common is Cyclospora Food Poisoning in the U.S.?